Deep-MI/Deep-MI.github.io/README.md

 chmod +x .git/hooks/pre-commit
 ```

+For more detailed guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

-## Sources
+## Attribution

-This website was built using the Fraser Lab [website](http://fraserlab.com/) as a template.
-James Fraser's website is open-source and available on [Github](https://github.com/fraser-lab/fraser-lab.github.io)
+This website was built using the [Fraser Lab website](http://fraserlab.com/) as a template.
+James Fraser's website is open-source and available on [GitHub](https://github.com/fraser-lab/fraser-lab.github.io).

-Technologies this website uses:

-    Jekyll
-    Github Pages
+### Technologies Used

+- Jekyll - Static site generator
+- GitHub Pages - Hosting
-    Twitter Bootstrap 4.4.1
+- Bootstrap 4.4.1 - CSS framework

 ## Local Development